xy-nyxy/AnotherEternity/README.md

 > Current status: Working on fixes, adding new features, recreating the scripts and solving problems.

-> Current version: PRE-ALPHA V0.5
+> Current version: ALPHA V0.5